Best stand mixers 2024 UK – 11 in-depth reviews of mixers from KitchenAid, Kenwood and more

 Reasons to avoid

-During testing, the kMix stand mixer was fuss-free to use, staying reassuringly steady on the worktop even at high speeds.
+During testing, the kMix stand mixer was the most fuss-free option to use, staying reassuringly steady on the worktop even at high speeds.
 It produced everything from light, fluffy doughnuts to crisp meringue and thick whipped cream for pavlovas perfectly.

 Another plus is the sheer range of compatible attachments, which include a pasta cutter, grinding mill, dicer and spaghetti maker.
-It comes in four colours and all the parts are dishwasher-safe.
+It comes in four colours and all the parts are dishwasher-safe, all adding to why the kMix remains the Ideal Home team's favourite mixer of all time.

 Our full Kenwood kMix stand mixer review has more details.